CLAY: Conditional Visual Similarity Modulation in Vision-Language Embedding Space¶

 Key Findings¶

-- The training-free method matches or surpasses training-based methods on standard benchmarks with higher computational efficiency.
+- The training-free method achieves or exceeds training-based methods on standard benchmarks with higher computational efficiency.

-- The gap between symmetric and asymmetric projection validates the importance of bidirectional filtering of condition-irrelevant information.
+- The difference between symmetric and asymmetric projection proves the importance of bidirectional filtering of condition-irrelevant information.

-- Accounting for hyperspherical geometry via re-normalization has a significant impact on performance.
+- Accounting for hyperspherical geometry (normalization) significantly impacts performance.

 Highlights & Insights¶

-- Training-free yet SOTA: Achieving performance on par with training-based methods without any training data demonstrates strong practical utility.
+- Training-free SOTA: Achieves performance comparable to training-based methods without any training data, offering high practical utility.

 Limitations & Future Work¶